Puerto Peñasco vacation rentals

 This is the Sonoran desert, and as you might imagine, the weather remains dry and clear for most of the year.
 Hot summers can be an exception to this and are sometimes muggy with occasional rain, while winters are dry and relatively cold, though the temperature rarely drops below 50 degrees Fahrenheit.
 Visitors tend to prefer arriving in May, June, September, and October, when air and water temperatures are ideal for swimming.
 Be sure to pack a hat, sunglasses, sunscreen, and a bathing suit.

-What are the top things to do in Puerto Peñasco?
+Top things to do in Puerto Peñasco

 Whether it’s sugar-fine sands or rugged seascapes you’re after, Puerto Peñasco has a beach for you.
 Sandy Beach (Playa Arenosa) is most popular with families, snorkelers, and divers, while nearby Playa Bonita conveniently offers umbrellas, drinks, and food.
 Las Conchas features six golden miles of prime shell collecting and sand dunes, while El Mirador Beach is the nightlife hub.